gabeluci/gabeluci.github.io/_posts/2019-01-03-create-staticman-instance.md

 However, that failed.
 Not being terribly experienced with Git, it took me a while to figure out that when you use `git@github.com:`, it is actually using the [SSH protocol](https://gist.github.com/grawity/4392747) to connect, which requires that you already have an RSA key created on your computer and added to your GitHub account so it can authenticate you.
 We will actually end up doing that later, but for now, it makes a whole lot more sense to just use HTTPS:

     git clone https://github.com/eduardoboucas/staticman

+I did end up changing some code in Staticman for some features I wanted, which I described in [my other article]({% post_url 2019-01-04-staticman-comments-for-jekyll %}).
+If you want to use my fork, use this:

+    git clone --single-branch --branch accepted-notifications https://github.com/gabeluci/staticman.git

 ## `npm install` Killed!

 The next step is to run `npm install` to download all the dependencies.
 Well that just didn't work.
 It ran for a couple seconds, then gave me the message: `Killed`

 That, too, took me a while to figure out.
 It turns out that's what happens when it runs out of memory.
 Y'know, because my VPS only has 128MB of RAM.
+So you can skip this section if you're running this on a real computer.

 A popular recommendation is to just create a swap partition (or increase the size if you already have one), but my VPS didn't allow me to have a swap partition.